-Donkey Kong was first introduced in the arcade game Donkey Kong, in which a stout plumber who would later come to be known as Mario tried to rescue a pretty lady who was never seen again from the grumpy gorilla the game was named after.
-It was a huge success and spawned sequels which introduced new characters to the franchise, such as his son, Donkey Kong Jr, who valiantly rescued him from the captivity of Mario after the fall out from the first game.
+Donkey Kong Sr was first introduced in the arcade game Donkey Kong, in which a stout plumber who would later come to be known as Mario tried to rescue a pretty lady who was never seen again from the grumpy gorilla the game was named after.
+It was a huge success and spawned sequels which introduced new characters to the franchise, such as his son, Donkey Kong Jr, who bravely rescued him from the captivity of Mario after the fall out from the first game.

 The original DK, after duking it out with a bee keeper in Donkey Kong 3, grew old to become the elderly Cranky Kong of the current Donkey Kong Country franchise.
-His son, Donkey Kong Jr., dropped the Jr. from his name and assumed the role of the leader of the Kong crew before the events of Donkey Kong Country.
+His grandson, Donkey Kong Jr., dropped the Jr. from his name and assumed the role of the leader of the Kong crew before the events of Donkey Kong Country.

 The new Donkey Kong had a much different attitude from his old man.
 While Donkey Kong Sr. was brash and powerful, Donkey Kong Jr. was a lot more laid back and tended to take everything lightly.
 This ultimately let an entire army of reptiles rob him blind of his bananas and kidnap his then sidekick in training, Diddy Kong.